waddie/klujur/docs/builtins.md

 ## Notes

-- All math functions return floats (`f64`), even when the result could be an integer
+- Most math functions return floats (`f64`), except `round` which returns an integer
 - Time functions return integers (`i64`)
-- `setenv` is marked as unsafe internally due to Rust's thread-safety requirements, but is safe in Klujur’s single-threaded context
+- `setenv` is marked as unsafe internally due to Rust's thread-safety requirements, but is safe in Klujur's single-threaded context
 - `exit` does not return - it terminates the process immediately
+- `mod` supports both integers and floats (like Clojure)